HemantKumar01/updateMe/README.md

  1. clone this repository
  2. run `pip install-r requirements.txt`
  3. create an empty folder named "tmp".
- 4. update auth.env file with values as follows -
+ 4. create auth.env file with values as follows -

   ```
   EMAIL= <systemEmail> /* the email from which you want to send email.
 LessSecureApps must be enabled if gmail */